BLprojects-1/TradeStats/supabase/TROUBLESHOOTING.md

 # Supabase Authentication Troubleshooting Guide

-This document provides a detailed analysis of authentication issues that might be encountered with Supabase in the Journi app.
+This document provides a detailed analysis of authentication issues that might be encountered with Supabase in the TICKR app.

 ## Understanding 401 Unauthorized Errors